 You don't need to use special paper for a laser printer, the same as an inkjet printer.

 Any ream of office paper should work well, although if you want, there is specific laser printer paper that is heat-treated to withstand the high heat levels needed to print toner onto the paper, which may be better for specialist applications.
-You can read more about what type of paper will be best for your printer right here.

 Can I use glossy paper in a laser printer?